Georgia Department of Agriculture

 The Georgia Department of Agriculture is the oldest state department of agriculture in the United States of America.

 Summary

 In 1874, the Georgia Department of Agriculture was established.
 The department regulates food, fiber, and the agricultural workforce in the state.
 It also works to promote and protect agriculture.

 List of commissioners

-This is a list of Georgia Commissioner of Agriculture.
+The following is a list of Georgia Commissioners of Agriculture: